Director's Discretionary (DD) Time Proposals

 As of July 1 2022, DD proposals may be submitted and will be reviewed in an anonymous format.
 The review process is similar to that used in the JWST Cycle 1 anonymous review, except the review of the team expertise will be done internally by the Science Policies Group.
 Please fill out the "Team Expertise and Background" section of the proposal, but it will not be shared with the reviewers.

-Proposers should use the Astronomer's Proposal Tool (APT) to submit their DD programs.
+Proposers should use the Astronomer's Proposal Tool (APT) to submit their DD programs and make sure to check the DD checkbox.
 To download and install APT, go to the APT webpage.
 For help on using APT to prepare and submit a JWST program, please refer to the Getting Started with JWST Proposing article.
 You will be providing all necessary information (including all necessary observing parameters) via the APT tool and you will attach your scientific justification and observation description as a PDF attachment to your submission, as is typical for JWST GO proposals.
 More detailed information is included below.

 Upon completion of your DD submission, your program will be transferred to the STScI for processing by our DD team.
 If you run into problems submitting a DD request, send contact the JWST Helpdesk for investigation and resolution.